-HMRC Enquiries Consultation: Hospital Consultant Travel and Subsistence Expenses
+HMRC Enquiries: Hospital Consultant Travel and Subsistence Expenses

 Dr and Mrs A came to Croner Taxwise via their accountant.
 For two years, they had been battling with HMRC over Dr A’s travel expenses.
 Dr A is a Locum hospital consultant who travels widely on short term contracts with various hospitals.
 Due to hospital regulations concerning proximity, he is required to reside near the hospital for the duration of each of these contracts which can vary in length between 2 weeks and 6 months.
 Accordingly, his travel and accommodation expenses are substantial.